What makes Indian desserts the perfect pick-me-up treat?

 - Roll out and shape dough into equalized sized balls, "pedas" and place on the sheet.

 - If you're going for the full effect, use your thumb to make an impression in the center and place a nut (cashew, almond, or pistachio) of your choice.

 - Place your cookie sheet in the over for 30 minutes or until golden brown.
 Higher temperatures will burn your cookies.

 - These should be slightly crisp on the outside but crumble upon your first bite.

-- Let these cool for 10 minutes, precisely the amount of time it takes to make Tea India Masala Chai Moments.
+- Let these cool for a couple of minutes before placing them on a wire rack.
+Sit for another 10 minutes to reach room temperature, precisely the amount of time it takes to make Tea India Masala Chai Moments.